wgeorge1990/atl-web-102918/19-rails-sessions/README.md

 4. Hmm, any user can edit or delete any post.
   * Let's add a login form (in a LoginController?)
-  * What problem does login solve?
+  * Q: What problem does login solve?
-    * What is your experience of login forms?
+    - A: Know what information to share with a user
+    - A: Can set up preferences specific to a user
+    - A: Helps a site do what it's designed to
+    - A: Knows which data goes with which user
+    - A: Lets the server know who the user is for a request

     * What does persistent mean?
-Is it persistent?
+Is login persistent?
+      - A: Something persistent remains.
+      - A: It gets saved.
+      - A: Login seems persistent.
+I stay logged in.
     * What forms of persistent storage do we know?
+      - A: Database.
+      - A: Files?
+Not just in memory.
+On disk.
+      - A: Flash + Session / Cookies in the browser.
+    * Important notes on cookies:
+      * Stored on the client, not the server.
+      * Are persisted to disk.
+      * Can set expiration times.
+      * Because their stored on the client, they're tied to a specific device or user.

 5. Track `user_id` in the session.